The Association of Old Crows and the Dixie Crow Chapter

 The Chapter leadership established a Scholarship Fund in 1979 to provide assistance to deserving individuals pursuing a degree in engineering/hard sciences with the potential for enhancing the field of Electronic Warfare.
 The scholarships have been extended to DoD civilians and military enlisted personnel.
 The Dixie Crow Chapter also supports the Museum of Aviation with contributions to benefit the Robins Air Force Base Museum of Aviation.
 In addition to financial contribution, Dixie Crow members have participated in Habitat for Humanity - building homes for those who otherwise may not know the joy of home ownership.

 The Dixie Crow Chapter is a vibrant organization with a bright future, and works diligently to preserve, promote and advance Electronic Warfare technology in the defense of our great nation.
-Feel free to contact our Chapter President Matthew Bryant or any Board Member with any questions or comments.
+Feel free to contact our Chapter President Adam Delestowicz or any Board Member with any questions or comments.
 We look forward to hearing from you!